ulampinoy/areyes-portf/content/projects/packlink.md

 layout: project
 ---

+### My Contributions & Responsibilities

-Design both consumer and business users website/app.
+I designed and worked as the Design Lead to create both consumer and business users website/app.
 Create the brand design, illustrations and UI design system.
 Work closely with the product owner and UX researchers to prototype workflows and build user experiences.
-I helped form and structure the product team.

-### USER ON-BOARDING
+As the first hire in the Product Team, I helped define the team members profile, hire and on-board them.

+### FEATURE: User On-Boarding

+The goal for the on-boarding is not only make the user register but to make their first shipment during the on sign-up.

 ![](/images/02_PRO--New-Features--On-boarding--Parcel-Pre-filled--Tooltip.png)

 ![](/images/03_PRO--New-Features--On-boarding--Parcel-Pre-filled.png)

 UI for defining the parcel measurements

 ![](/images/05_PRO--New-Features--On-boarding--Warehouse-ShortForm.png)